aryanvar/Cricketers-Info/README.md

 ## Yuvraj Singh
 Yuvraj Singh born on 12 December 1981 is a former Indian international cricketer who played in all formats of the game.
 He is an all-rounder who batted left-handed in the middle order and bowled slow left-arm orthodox, and is known for his aggressive batting style and all-round ability.

+## Jasprit Bumrah
+In an Indian team desperately searching for a death overs' bowler, Jasprit Bumrah came to the fore through the Indian Premier League, as a boon for cricket in the country.
+The scantily-built pacer from Gujarat has managed to perfect the art of bowling inch-perfect yorkers as an understudy to Lasith Malinga as a part of the Mumbai Indians franchise and has grown into an indispensable asset for the Indian team in the limited-overs format.